martpie/react-keybinding-component/README.md

 ### Description

-react-keybinding-component is a component you can import in your app, that will help you set up keybindings in your app.
+react-keybinding-component is a component that will help you set up keybindings in your app.
 For the moment, only simple key events are supported (one key only, `keyup`, `keydown`).
-It's just a less dirty way of using key events instead of having care og them with `componentDidMount()` in multiple components.
+It's just a less dirty way of using key events instead of having care of them with `componentDidMount()` in multiple components.

 ### Examples